UofT-HPRC/galapagos/README.md

 To run tutorial refer to instructions in [this README](https://github.com/UofT-HPRC/galapagos/blob/master/docker/README.md)

 ## First-Time Setup
-1. If not installed already, follow the steps here to install Python 3.7.10 as Python 3.7 (follow `altinstall` step): [https://github.com/UofT-HPRC/tpdp/blob/main/configuring_server/new_students/README.md#install-a-specific-version-of-python](https://github.com/UofT-HPRC/tpdp/blob/main/configuring_server/new_students/README.md#install-a-specific-version-of-python)
+1. If not installed already, follow the steps to install Python 3.7.10 as Python 3.7 (follow `altinstall` step): [https://github.com/UofT-HPRC/tpdp/blob/main/configuring_server/new_students/README.md#install-a-specific-version-of-python](https://github.com/UofT-HPRC/tpdp/blob/main/configuring_server/new_students/README.md#install-a-specific-version-of-python)
 2. We recommend creating a Python virtual environment.
 Create one by running: `python3.7 -m venv /path/to/venv`
 	1. Eg. `python3.7 -m venv ./python_venv_3_7_10`
  	2. This creates a folder (python_venv_3_7_10) which contains the virtual environment (venv folder)